Gravel Driveway Ruts

 You can also have a landscaper or excavator blade it smooth.
 This is faster, but a bucket or blade alone can't build crown, restore compaction, or fix edge drainage.
 It's a reset, not a repair — and you'll be calling them again in a few months.

 After reshaping, we compact the full surface so the stone locks together.
-Then we verify crown and drainage using GPS-precision measurement, so we know — not guess — that water will flow to the edges and off the driveway.
+Then we verify crown and drainage, so we know water will flow to the edges and off the driveway.
 If your edge drainage is blocked, we cut new swales so the water has somewhere to go.

 The result is a driveway that sheds water the way it's supposed to.
 No standing water in the tire tracks means no soft base, which means ruts stop forming.
 It stays smooth for months instead of weeks.